ModanwalPriti06/Node.js-Express.js-Notes/README.md

   res.send("Root doesn't exist"); // Render user.ejs with data
 });
 ```

+### What is control flow in Node.js?
+- Control flow refer to the order in which code statement and function are executed, managing asynchronous operation and error handling.

+### REPL
+- Read, Evaluate, Print and Loop.
+It's an interactive environment for executing Node.js code and debugging.

+### what is body-parser in node.js?
+- Body-parser is a middleware that parse incoming request bodies in a middleware before it in handling node.js application.

+### How to read commond line arguments in Node.js
+- By using process.argv array to access commond line arguments passed when running in Node.js application.

+### What is child process in Node.js
+- Child process allow Node js to handle the multiple task concurrency by creating subprocess that can run independently.

 ---
 # MCQ
 1. Node inspector is a debugging tool for NodeJS